Market-Connections Professional Resume Writing Services

 Job Search Ideas December 10, 2019

-Job hunting is always tough but the holiday season can require an even more strategic approach.
-These are some basic principles and concrete steps to take for making the most of the special opportunities that exist at this time of year.
+Job hunting is always tough, but the holiday season can require an even more strategic approach.
+These are some basic principles and concrete steps to take to make the most of the special opportunities that exist at this time of year.

 • Be gentle with yourself.
 For all the joy, the holidays can be an emotionally intense period under the best of circumstances.
 Take it easy on yourself when you're trying to cope with the financial and psychological impact of being unemployed.